By the Gracious Vegan

 - 1 teaspoon salt

-Don’t use a food processor for chopping the ingredients.
-It chops them too fine.
+Don’t use food processor for chopping the ingredients; it makes them too fine.

 - 2 cups mushrooms, sliced or diced